 In these cases, CACI recommended that customers run queries on a separate Oracle database server to ensure data integrity and prevent slow performance in production databases.
 This often meant asking the customer to provision server hardware where the additional database instance can be installed.
 A common customer complaint was that this so-called “query” server led to higher maintenance costs for the system.

 As an internal initiative, CACI support staff tried out several tools that it hoped would allow users to connect to production databases and run queries without adversely affecting server performance.
 From among these tools, DBHawk met all of CACI’s requirements.
 The development team then reached out to Datasparc for assistance in integrating DBHawk into OSIRIS.

-Manish Shah, Founder and CEO of Datasparc, instructed the Datasparc team to proceed with the integration and provide CACI with all the support it needs to ensure a successful project.
+CEO of Datasparc, instructed the Datasparc team to proceed with the integration and provide CACI with all the support it needs to ensure a successful project.

 The CACI and Datasparc teams worked closely together and eventually launched OSIRIS Query, which is essentially DBHawk packaged as OSIRIS’s own database management tool.